smancke/guble/README.md

 ** If the startId is negative, it is interpreted as relative count of last messages in the history.
 * `maxCount`: The maximum number of messages to replay.

-__Note__: Currently the maxCount does not work correctly on subtopics.
+__Note__: Currently the fetching of stored messages does not recognize subtopics

 Examples:
 ```